Lead hydrogen arsenate

-Lead hydrogen arsenate, also called lead arsenate, acid lead arsenate or LA, chemical formula PbHAsO4, is an inorganic insecticide used primarily against the potato beetle.
+Lead hydrogen arsenate, also called lead arsenate, acid lead arsenate or LA, chemical formula PbHAsO4, is an inorganic insecticide formerly used to control pests including gypsy moth, potato beetle and rats.

 Lead arsenate was the most extensively used arsenical insecticide.
 Two principal formulations of lead arsenate were marketed: basic lead arsenate (Pb5OH(AsO4)3, CASN: 1327-31-7) and acid lead arsenate (PbHAsO4).

+It is now banned for use as a pesticide in countries such as the US and UK as it is considered too toxic and persistent.

 Production and structure

 It is usually produced using the following reaction, which leads to formation of the desired product as a solid precipitate: